-This process is called validation.
-To validate means you recognize the importance of what was communicated.
+To validate means you recognize the legitimacy of what was communicated.
 This comes out of a respectful heart for the other person.
 It's your way of saying that even if you don't agree, you respect the way the other person feels or views something.
+You respect his or her opinions or perspectives, even if you don't agree.